Service has Local Offer

 Ofsted has recognised that Montem Academy is a cohesive school community with pupils who are courteous and polite and that they show high levels of respect for each other.

-For those pupils who need extra support to manage their feelings, anger and social skills we are able to offer support from our Learning mentor, child and family support worker, youth mental health first aiders and other members of the SEND team who are trained to teach and manage social and emotional needs.
-Learning mentor, child and family support worker, youth mental health first aiders are able to spend time talking and listening to the pupils to identify ways in which the school is best able to help them.
+For those pupils who need extra support to manage their feelings, anger and social skills we are able to offer support from our learning mentor, child and family support workers, youth mental health first aiders and other members of the SEND team who are trained to teach and manage social and emotional needs.
+Learning mentor, child and family support workers, youth mental health first aiders are able to spend time talking and listening to the pupils to identify ways in which the school is best able to help them.
 Where this level of support is not sufficient and the school requires more advice we are able to draw upon one of the outside agencies e.g.